sanyaade-teachings/cloud-connection/README_Installation_iOS.md

 ### In Build Settings -> Deployment

-For the plugin Xcode project
+In your plugin Xcode project

 You must set the `iOS Deployment Target` to at least `iOS 6.0` (iOS 4.3 will not work)